klaeufer/HOTLangBench/README.md

 - If we argue that Go has a lower learning curve than Rust, then taking a small performance hit in exchage for higher programmer productivity could be worth it.
 - If we additionally argue that Kotlin, as a JVM language, has superior portability, then it could be considered the overall winner with respect to P3.

+## Future work

+It should be relatively easy to add other benchmarks with a minor refactoring of the directory structure.

+We also plan to address the limitations listed above.